-Basically the name of Japan is made up of 2 ideograms that can be pronounced the way one wants.
+Basically the name of Japan is composed of 2 ideograms that can be pronounced the way the person wants.
 Was it always like this?
-Before 640, what was Nihon called?
+Before 640 what was Nihon called?
 Are there alternatives to the words Japan, Nihon and Nippon?

-Before Nihon and Nippon [日本], the land of the rising sun was called Yamato [倭] or simply Wa, or better, wakoku [倭国].
-This name was given by the Chinese who first met the Japanese in southern China.
+Before Nihon and Nippon [日本], the land of the rising sun was called Yamato [倭] or simply wa, or better, wakoku [倭国].
+This name was given by the Chinese who first encountered the Japanese in Southern China.
 The country at the time was divided into several ancient provinces.
 Yamato was the main one, responsible for founding an imperial court in Nara.

-Throughout the history of Nihon or Nippon, he has gained other names and nicknames such as:
+Throughout the history of Nihon or Nippon, he gained other names and nicknames such as:

-- Ashyashima [大八洲] Great country of the 8 (many) islands;
+- Ōyashima [大八洲] Great country of 8 (many) islands;

 - Yashima [八島] Eight (many) islands;